Skip to content

 4. Speaking foreign languages

 There’s no shortage of studies showing the benefits of speaking more than one language.
-First, it suggests that you’re not afraid of putting in a lot of effort over a long time and that you’re open to new experiences.
+First, it suggests that you’re not afraid to put in consistent effort and that you’re open to new experiences.
 But it is also extremely valuable in the job market across an incredibly wide range of industries and job types.
 Even if you grew up bilingual through no great effort, your language skills are a huge boon to your job-seeking endeavours.

 Speaking multiple languages suggests: